pip-services/pip-services-docs/content/en/net/commons/convert/enum_converter.md

 - **returns**: T - returned Enum

 #### ToEnumWithDefault
-Converts an object to an Enum.
-Returns a given defalut value if the conversion is not possible.
+Converts an object to an Enum or returns a given default value when conversion is not possible.  .

 > `public static` T ToEnumWithDefault\<T\>(object value, T defaultValue)